jcarrotzhang/ancestry-from-panel/GDAN_AIM/README.md

-# ancestry-from-panel
-Local ancestry analyses used in TCGA ancestry paper.
+# Local ancestry analyses used in the TCGA ancestry paper.

 ## Usage example